nodejs/node-report/README.md

     nodereport.triggerReport();

-Content of the NodeReport consists of a header section containing the event type, date, time, PID and Node version, sections containing Javascript and native stack traces, a section containing V8 heap information, a section containing libuv handle information and an OS platform information section showing CPU and memory usage and system limits.
+Content of the NodeReport consists of a header section containing the event type, date, time, PID and Node version, sections containing JavaScript and native stack traces, a section containing V8 heap information, a section containing libuv handle information and an OS platform information section showing CPU and memory usage and system limits.
 An example NodeReport can be